Transilvania International Film Festival

 The festival is open to the public as well as to the large number of accredited journalists and distributors attending the festival.

-The winner of the Transilvania Trophy will have up to two additional screenings, with no screening fee, during the satellite events organized by TIFF in Oradea and during TIFF Caravan in 2020.
+The winner of the Transilvania Trophy and the winner of the What’s up doc? competition will have up to two additional screenings, with no screening fee, during the satellite events organized by Transilvania IFF in Sibiu, Oradea and during TIFF Caravan in 2023.

-Producers and distributors who hold screening rights for shorts selected in the Romanian Days section will allow additional screenings of their films in TIFF events in Oradea and during TIFF Caravan in 2020.
+Producers and distributors who hold screening rights for shorts selected in the Romanian Days section will allow additional screenings of their films in TIFF events in Sibiu, Oradea and during TIFF Caravan in 2023.

-Producers and distributors who hold screening right for features selected in the Romanian Days section will grant TIFF priority to screen their films at TIFF Oradea, and during TIFF Caravan in 2020.
+Producers and distributors who hold screening rights for features selected in the Romanian Days section will grant TIFF priority to screen their films at TIFF Sibiu, TIFF Oradea, and during TIFF Caravan in 2023.

 Acceptance to participate in the festival implies compliance with the regulations herein.